averyordner/ev228_individual_repository/README.md

 mesh: includes the pcolormesh cartopy step; all of the map inputs

+cb: this is the colorbar function that includes all necessary inputs

 city_lons: longitudes of the cities I chose

 city_lats: latitudes of the cities I chose